The Five Prayag of Garhwal Himalayas

 All five Panch Prayag lies on the high mountain of Himalayas with low temperatures all through the year.
 So best time to visit is March to June & September to October.

-Dev prayag is a Confluence of Hoy river Alaknanda
+Location: Dev prayag is a Confluence of Hoy river Alaknanda and Bhagirathi, Now the river named as Ganga from here.

 Approx 71 km. from Rishikesh on the Haridwar-Badrinath highway, falls at the border of the distric Tehri Garhwal & Pauri Garhwal of Uttrakhand state of India is regarded as first and most secred prayag in ascending order to uphills of Himalayas, Very much famous for its history, legends, heritage and tradition.